Skip to content

 Two flows.
 One statute.

 The model is the same for every institutional partner.
-Every purchase routes a fixed share to the mission, allocated automatically by the Factum Protocol at point of sale — split between the Foundation and the partner organisation.
+Every purchase routes a fixed share to the mission, split between the Foundation and the partner organisation.
+Today the allocation is enforced through Foundation accounting and recorded through the Factum ledger; later Factum phases add public/on-chain verification where legally available.

 The Foundation share is constitutional and cannot be reduced.
-It funds Foundation-level work: governance, on-chain accountability through the Factum Protocol, the AllGaia Annual Convening, and the BFS Science Programme.
+It funds Foundation-level work: governance, phased accountability through the Factum Protocol, the AllGaia Network Convening, and the Science Programme.
 It flows independently of any partner agreement.

 The partner share is allocated by the partner's own governance to fund restoration work across the soil → food → biology → civic chain.
 Organisations with chapters typically route part to the partner HQ for mission operations, and part to country-tagged chapter work.
 Centralised bodies route the full partner share through their own governance.